Home

 This founding 150 years ago stands as a milestone in the beginnings of art history.

-To mark this historic milestone, the conference “The Education of the Eyes: 150 Years of Art History at Harvard” will be held in Cambridge, MA, November 7-8, 2025.
+To mark this historic milestone, the conference “The Education of the Eyes: 150 Years of Art History at Harvard” was held in Cambridge, MA, November 7-8, 2025.

-The conference will be held in person with a selection of hybrid sessions and events, and co-hosted by the Department of History of Art and Architecture and the Harvard Art Museums.
+Held in person, this conference was co-hosted by the Department of History of Art and Architecture and the Harvard Art Museums.